josuevalrob/fexch/README.md

 currency converter with React.

-1. The converter should roughly look like the layout (see below).
 2. Use a REST API for calculating the currencies. https://exchangeratesapi.io/
 3. Header behavior (area is marked with a red border – this border is of